 Homelessness is an ongoing topic of discussion in Austin.

-A wicked problem, homelessness in Austin is nothing new.
+Homelessness in Austin is nothing new.
 However, legislation change in 2019 made the topic of homelessness rise to the forefront of most minds.
-In my integrated design seminar course my team and I decided to prototype a solution for one of the pain points those experiencing homelessness face.
+In my integrated design seminar course my team and I decided to prototype a solution for one of the pain points those experiencing homelessness face

 The team conducted weeks of research to pin-point our top pain points of homelessness and the areas we could help the most in.
 Week 4 we decided that the issue of resource allocation and distribution was our calling.